 - Applications may be submitted after the deadline, but aid will be given only as funds permit.
-The Free Application for Federal Student Aid FAFSA) is the need analysis document preferred - by The University of Akron. - The FAFSA should be filed as soon as possible after January 1 and must be received in our office by April for priority consideration. - .
-Most scholarships are granted on an annual basis prior to the fall semester.
-However, applications will be accepted for spring semester, funds permitting. - New scholarships and financial aid applications are necessary each year.
-Some financial aid procedures will change for 1998-99.
-This chart has been printed with the
+The Free Application for Federal Student Aid (FAFSA) is the need analysis document used by The University of Akron.
+The FAFSA should be filled as soon as possible after January 1 and must be received in our office by April for priority consideration.
+Scholarships are granted on an annual basis prior to the fall semester.

+- New scholarships and financial aid applications are necessary each year.
+Some financial aid procedures will change for 1999-2000.
+This chart has been printed with the best information available at the time.